PoomSmart/CAHighFPS/README.md

 Again, some applications can explicitly set it to `30` or `60`.
 Those devices that are capable of higher than that will not be so pleased.

 This is where CAHighFPS enforces the value of `preferredFramesPerSecond` to be `0`.

+## Battery: Does it drain your battery?

+Because CAHighFPS enforces the highest available FPS for the apps, it's only natural that this will consume more energy.
+Draining may be significant or else.
+YMMV.

+## iPhone 13 with ProMotion Display

+You may ask whether this tweak works with these devices.
+According to my simple analysis of iOS 15.0 QuartzCore simulator binary, although Apple introduced `CAFrameRateRange` that aims to step the FPS up or down depending on situations, CAHighFPS will still be able to override those logics.
+At any rates, only a real testing speaks.